Dzvezdana/pydata_workshop_september2025/workshop/multi-agent-workflow/assignment_01.md

 ## Assignment 1.
 Define Agents Characteristics, Personality, and Capabilities

-This assignment demonstrates how to define the agents characteristics, personality, and capabilities.
+This assignment demonstrates how to define the agents' characteristics, personality, and capabilities.

 ### Exercise 1: Explore Agent Behavior